MazamaScience/reports/CA/draft_AB_617.md

 * [Shafter community]( https://ww2.arb.ca.gov/our-work/programs/community-air-protection-program/communities/shafter): [(Community Air Monitoring Plan)]( http://community.valleyair.org/media/1306/shafter_camp_-v1_-2019_july.pdf) mentions that the community air monitoring network design for Shafter includes the use of several fixed, mobile, and semi-mobile monitoring platforms, all of which are equipped to detect the community-specific pollutants of concern as shown in the table below.
 <img src="./images/shafter_sensors.png">

+* [South Central Fresno community]( https://ww2.arb.ca.gov/our-work/programs/community-air-protection-program/communities/south-central-fresno): same as Shafter community, but does not include VOC Speciation pollutant [(Community Air Monitoring Plan)]( http://community.valleyair.org/media/1308/fresno_camp_v1_2019_july-1.pdf).

+* [Southwest Stockton Community]( https://ww2.arb.ca.gov/our-work/programs/community-air-protection-program/communities/southwest-stockton): No sensors/monitors available.
+The Stockton community is in the process of drafting a Community Emissions Reduction Program, and the plan is expected to be published in 2021.
+The CERP file will be made available here after it is published.

 Most communities use **low-cost sensors** and due to their new development, there is no well-established, widely accepted set of data quality indicators.
 “The South Coast Air Quality Management District ([SCAQMD](http://www.aqmd.gov/)) evaluates and shares sensor evaluation through their Air Quality Sensor Performance Evaluation Center ([AQ-SPEC]( http://www.aqmd.gov/aq-spec)).
 This program evaluates the performance of sensors both in laboratory and field applications to help inform the general public of the performance of commercially available sensors.
 Similarly, the US EPA's air sensor toolbox provides guidelines on best practices in the selection, use, and data interpretation ([Air Sensor Toolbox]( https://www.epa.gov/air-sensor-toolbox/how-use-air-sensors-air-sensor-guidebook)) of air sensors.”